This post may contain affiliate links. Please read our disclosure policy.

 French Onion Orecchiette

-🧅 First, add the onions to the pan on medium heat for 5 minutes.
+Add the onions to the pan on medium heat for 5 minutes.
 Lower heat to medium low and cook, stirring often for 15 minutes.
 Deglaze with ¼ cup of water, stir until fully absorbed.
 Add 1 tbsp butter, 1 sprig of thyme and a bit of salt.
-Then, continue cooking until fully browned, should be another 10 minutes or so.
+Continue cooking until fully browned, it should be another 10 minutes or so.
 Turn heat off and add soy sauce.

-🍷 Secondly, add the orecchiette to the pan with the onions along with the wine and stock.
-Bring to a boil and simmer until orecchiette is a little under al dente.
-Then, add more stock if needed.
-At this point add salt and pepper to taste.
+Add the orecchiette to the pan with the french onions along with the wine and stock.
+Bring to a boil and simmer until orecchiette is a little under al dente, add more stock if needed.
+At this point, add salt and pepper to taste.

 Don’t rush the caramelizing of the onions, I know the process can be a bit long but it is 100% worth it.